 If an inspector, during a search of premises, believes on reasonable grounds that there is at the premises a human embryo or a thing that may afford evidence of the commission of an offence against this Part or Part 4A, the monitoring powers include securing the embryo or thing pending the obtaining of a warrant (whether by the inspector or by another person) to seize it.

-[Section 53ZR inserted by No. 17 of 2004 s.
-36; amended by No. 18 of 2004 s.
+[Section 53ZR inserted: No. 17 of 2004 s.
+36; amended: No. 18 of 2004 s.
 10.]

 53ZS.
 Inspector must produce identity card on request